rogerhu/gdb-heap/README.md

 compiled with the --with-pydebug option that will only work with C extensions modules compiled with the /usr/include/python2.7_d headers.

+NOTE: The Python binary that accompanies Ubuntu 12.04 uses link-time optimization compilation.
+As a result, many of the Python data structures are optimized out and prevent gdb-heap from being able to properly categorize the various data structures.
+To take advantage of this capability, you will need to download the Python source and recompile without using the -flto option in the CFLAGS/LDFLAGS configuration option.
+Normally this capability is not used in standard configure so simply compiling it should do the trick.
+(If you want to have SSL support in this binary, make sure to edit Modules/Setup.dist).

+The python-dbg binary is compiled with the Py_TRACE_REFS conditional via the --pydebug which modifies the internal Python data structures and adds two pointers into every base PyObject, preventing previously compiled C extensions to be used.
+Using your own compiled version of Python is therefore the way to go without if you want to take advantage of the categorize features of gdb-heap and/or inspecting the internal memory structures of Python.

 2. Create a file that will help automate the loading of the gdbheap library:

 gdb-heap-commands: